robfatland/ops/chemistry/README.md

 ***Before I begin working on this let me remark that I write using both markdown and LaTeX.
 Markdown afaik does not support subscript / superscript; so I use LaTeX.
 Therefore C with a subscript of 12 could be written C_{12} and H with a superscript + might be written H^+ or H^{+}.
 Also a number written as 6e23 is read as 'six times ten raised to the 23rd power'.
-That's how to translate some of my notation.***
+That's how to translate some of my notation; and this issue will go away when we add binder to the situation.***

 ### Define four ideas